• Skip to primary navigation

 It’s only a short and easy walk to these pretty falls, don’t miss them on your Vancouver Island trip!

-Visit the Old Country Market (and try not to buy everything in sight)
+31. Visit the Old Country Market

 Old Country Market in Coombs with the famous grazing goats on the roof